PrecisionRender/Blockaid/README.md

 <img width="300" alt="skin" src="https://github.com/PrecisionRender/Blockaid/assets/89754713/446838d8-4e8a-449c-983f-2b62f33ee9b6">

 ## Building
-Blockaid is built using [Godot Engine](https://github.com/godotengine/godot) version 4.2.1 stable.
+Blockaid is developed using [Godot Engine](https://github.com/godotengine/godot) version `4.2.1 stable`.
 You can download it [here](https://godotengine.org/download/archive/4.2.1-stable/).

 After you download Godot, clone this repository: `git clone https://github.com/PrecisionRender/Blockaid.git`

-Once cloned, you can open the project in Godot.
-To be able to build binaries of Blockaid, you'll once again have to use that custom fork of Godot, this time to [build export templates](https://docs.godotengine.org/en/stable/contributing/development/compiling/introduction_to_the_buildsystem.html#export-templates).
+Once cloned, you should be able to open the project in Godot.
+To build Blockaid using Godot, see the [offical documentation](https://docs.godotengine.org/en/4.2/tutorials/export/index.html).

 ## Contributing
 First off, if you want to contribute to Blockaid, thanks!